-Most states show increase in high school graduation rates
+Most states show rise in high school graduation rates

 Washington — High school graduation rates for most states continue to improve, according to preliminary data released Monday by the Obama administration.